 It seems standard that weather changes day-to-day.
 Yet severe weather events like intense rain and snowstorms, flooding, extreme heat, drought, storms, hurricanes and tornadoes are becoming more frequent and extreme due to climate change.
 Superstorm Sandy and Hurricanes Katrina, Harvey and now Irma all have shown how severe weather can disrupt human health and safety, putting communities at risk.

 Burning fossil fuels — such as coal, oil and gas — releases carbon dioxide into the atmosphere.
 Once released it traps heat, causing the Earth’s temperature to rise, which then changes wind, moisture and heat circulation patterns and leads to extreme weather events.
 Some relationships between extreme weather and health include:

-Severe storms and floods
+Severe storms and floods (PDF)

 - Water contamination caused by bacteria, parasites and toxins can result when heavy precipitation overwhelms drainage or wastewater treatment systems.

 - Drowning in floodwaters poses a direct risk.

 - Injury can result from intense storms that knock down trees and power line and generate debris.

 - Mold can grow in flooded buildings, affecting indoor air quality and leading to increased asthma attacks and respiratory tract infections, such as pneumonia.

 - Loss, displacement, and job insecurity can increase stress and anxiety and worsen the mental health toll.

 - Standing water that remains after flooding creates a favorable environment for disease-carrying vectors including mosquitoes, increasing risk of vector-borne disease transmission including the Zika and West Nile viruses.